See all chapters of A Guide to Solvency II.

 - Ensure that their modelling approach results in an SCR that covers risks that have been retained within their MA portfolio at the 99.5% confidence level.

-To assist firms in exhibiting and validating that their modelling approach covers all material and quantifiable risks to which their MA portfolio is exposed, the PRA has developed a framework that sets out how the MA could be considered in the context of the SCR calculation, noting that it would be “good practice” for firms to reconcile their approach with the steps in the framework in their internal model documentation.
+To assist (re)insurers in exhibiting and validating that their modelling approach covers all material and quantifiable risks to which their MA portfolio is exposed, the PRA has developed a framework that sets out how the MA could be considered in the context of the SCR calculation, noting that it would be “good practice” for (re)insurers to reconcile their approach with the steps in the framework in their IM documentation.
 The following five steps comprise the PRA’s relevant framework:

-- Step 2.
-Calculate updated fundamental spread values, reflecting the stressed-modelled economic environment.
+- Step 2: Calculate updated FS values, reflecting the stress-modelled economic environment.

 - Impact of a one-year stress on the MA.